 In fact, the US is an accessible place for foreigners to open bank accounts and reap a wide range of benefits and advantages that aren’t available in their home countries.
 We’ll share more below.

-That said, there are challenges to opening US bank accounts as a foreigner.
+There are challenges in opening US bank accounts for non-residents.
 And if you don’t know where to apply (only certain banks and branches accept foreigners), which strategies to use to open an account, how to acquire the right documents, or what to watch out for–it can be a costly experience.